JensenGao/Some-Data/README.md

 # Some-Data
-In this repository, there are some data for my project.
+In this repository, there are part of raw data for my project.